 Will: You turned yourself in, so I would always know where you were.
 You'd only do that if I rejected you.

 - Hannibal and Will vs. Dolarhyde, Hannibal wielding an axe after being shot, and Will pulling a knife out of his face to use.
 "Murder husbands" indeed!

 - Even when Will accepts that he enjoys killing and reciprocates Hannibal's feelings, he still shows one last act of defiance towards Hannibal by throwing them both off the cliff.
-Admit it, even if you can't help but rejoice at the fact that they finally became a couple, it's still great to see that Will has retained enough morality to kill his long-time nemesis, who has caused him no end of suffering — thus pulling an act that results in quite the literal cliffhanger.
+Even if you can't help but rejoice at the fact that they finally become a couple, it's still great to see Will finish off his long-time nemesis — who has caused him no end of suffering — thus pulling an act that results in quite the literal cliffhanger.

 - In a meta way, the finale of Season 3 catering fully to Hannigram fans.
 It's also one of the few network television shows to openly feature not one but possibly two homosexual or bisexual couples in the main cast: Margot and Alana, and Hannibal and Will.
 The series finale leans heavily towards the latter, due to the romantic undertones.